SDS logo

 • Arthritis: Both osteoarthritis and rheumatoid arthritis are leading contributors to joint deterioration, including the temporomandibular joint.

 • Physical Injury in the Jaw: Trauma from sports injuries, car accidents, or falls can directly damage the TMJ, leading to long-term dysfunction or inflammation.
+In severe cases, this may require urgent care, learn more about when to seek emergency dental care.

 • Constant Clenching or Grinding of Teeth (Bruxism): This is one of the most common behavioral causes.
 Chronic clenching or grinding, especially during sleep, exerts excessive pressure on the TMJ and surrounding muscles.